Syntrex: Products

 The manufacturer named its systems after the signs of the zodiac.
 The Aquarius I was the company's first system; introduced in August 1980, it combined a terminal and an electronic typewriter.
-Followed by the Libra, a similar product, these systems were sold worldwide and also built under license by other manufacturers.
+This was followed by the Libra, a similar integrated system.
+Syntrex's systems were sold worldwide and also built under license by other manufacturers.

 With the file servers Gemini in 1980 and Virgo in 1985, Syntrex entered the mid-range data technology sector and implemented functionalities using the technical capabilities of the time, just as they can be found in IT systems today.
 These included functions such as Electronic File Room, a software-based, database-supported keyword index of all files on the file servers, which gave the user the opportunity to quickly find documents with specific text content.
 The operating systems were based on Unix, which was heavily adapted and sold as the Syntrex Operating System (SOS), and thus as proprietary network software.
 Syntrex was one of the ever first companies to adapt Unix for commercial use.
 The systems could be connected to up to 15 file servers in a cluster.
 The applications included word processing or data processing – called Document Builder (with functions similar to today's XML), electronic mail.
 Syntrex also implemented a technology in its terminals (based on the 16-bit Intel 8086) called soft scrolling, which resulted in a flicker-free and smooth scrolling of the letters on the monitor.

 An unusual idea for the time was the (from today's perspective logical) connection with electronic daisy-wheel typewriters (Brother, Wheelwriter, Olivetti).
 This convenient combination of keyboard, monitor, and printer enjoyed great popularity in offices with a lot of paperwork, especially in law firms.

 In the mid-1980s, Syntrex created a series of virtual file system extensions for its file servers by the name Synpro, with Synpro I for CP/M and Synpro II for DOS.
 These virtual partitions and file systems enabled users to integrate their personal computers into clusters and share data—all while using electronic typewriters as input and output systems.

 Olivetti marketed the Syntrex systems under the names ETS 1010 and ETS 2010.
 Instead of electronic typewriters, dot matrix printers and independent, specially adapted keyboards could also be used.